gth2103/unit-4-game/README.md

 3. The player will keep hitting the attack button in an effort to defeat their opponent.

-   * When the defender's `HP` is reduced to zero or below, remove the enemy from the `defender area`.
+   * When the defender's `life` is reduced to zero or below, remove the enemy from the `defender area`.
 The player character can now choose a new opponent.

 4. The player wins the game by defeating all enemy characters.
 The player loses the game the game if their character's `HP` falls to zero or below.